sulcantonin/LOG_ICALEPCS23/README.md

 ### Description

-This repository contains the code for the paper "Unsupervised Log Anomaly Detection with Few Unique Tokens." [cite_start]The project introduces a novel unsupervised method for detecting anomalies in log data, specifically tailored for the control system logs from the European XFEL (EuXFEL) accelerator.
+This repository contains the code for the paper "Unsupervised Log Anomaly Detection with Few Unique Tokens."
+The project introduces a novel unsupervised method for detecting anomalies in log data, specifically tailored for the control system logs from the European XFEL (EuXFEL) accelerator.

-[cite_start]Effective anomaly detection is crucial for providing operators with a clear understanding of each node's availability, status, and potential problems, thereby ensuring smooth accelerator operation.  [cite_start]Traditional machine learning approaches often fail in this environment due to the sequential nature of the logs and the lack of a rich, node-specific text corpus.  [cite_start]Our approach addresses these challenges by using Word2Vec embeddings to represent log entries and a Hidden Markov Model (HMM) to learn the typical sequential patterns for each node.  [cite_start]Anomalies are then identified by scoring how well a new log entry fits into the learned sequence.
+ Effective anomaly detection is crucial for providing operators with a clear understanding of each node's availability, status, and potential problems, thereby ensuring smooth accelerator operation.
+Traditional machine learning approaches often fail in this environment due to the sequential nature of the logs and the lack of a rich, node-specific text corpus.
+Our approach addresses these challenges by using Word2Vec embeddings to represent log entries and a Hidden Markov Model (HMM) to learn the typical sequential patterns for each node.
+Anomalies are then identified by scoring how well a new log entry fits into the learned sequence.

 ### Methodology

-[cite_start]The anomaly detection process consists of four main stages as described in the manuscript:
+ The anomaly detection process consists of four main stages as described in the manuscript:

-1.  **Log Pre-processing and Tokenization**: Raw log entries are cleaned and standardized. [cite_start]This involves removing special characters, masking server/device names, abstracting numerical values, converting to lowercase, and removing common stopwords.
+1.  **Log Pre-processing and Tokenization**: Raw log entries are cleaned and standardized.
+This involves removing special characters, masking server/device names, abstracting numerical values, converting to lowercase, and removing common stopwords.
-2.  **Log Entry Embedding with Word2Vec**: Each pre-processed log entry is converted into a dense numerical vector using the Word2Vec (CBOW) model. [cite_start]An entire log entry is represented by the mean of the vectors of its constituent tokens.
+2.  **Log Entry Embedding with Word2Vec**: Each pre-processed log entry is converted into a dense numerical vector using the Word2Vec (CBOW) model.
+An entire log entry is represented by the mean of the vectors of its constituent tokens.
-3.  **Sequential Pattern Learning via HMM**: An HMM is trained on sequences of the log entry vectors from historical data. [cite_start]The HMM learns the probability distribution over typical sequences, effectively modeling the normal temporal behavior of a given log source.
+3.  **Sequential Pattern Learning via HMM**: An HMM is trained on sequences of the log entry vectors from historical data.
+The HMM learns the probability distribution over typical sequences, effectively modeling the normal temporal behavior of a given log source.
-4.  **Anomaly Scoring**: A new log entry is scored based on a probability ratio that compares the likelihood of the log sequence with and without the new entry. [cite_start]A high score indicates that the new entry disrupts the learned pattern and is therefore a potential anomaly.
+4.  **Anomaly Scoring**: A new log entry is scored based on a probability ratio that compares the likelihood of the log sequence with and without the new entry.
+A high score indicates that the new entry disrupts the learned pattern and is therefore a potential anomaly.
 The anomaly score *s* for a new entry *o<sub>i</sub>* is calculated as:
     `s = log P(o1,...,oi-1) - log P(o1,...,oi)`

 ### Dataset Information